korraitech/PyStamps/README.md

 pyStaMPS is a software package that allows to extract ground displacements from time series of synthetic aperture radar (SAR) acquisitions.
 The package incorporates persistent scatterer only.
 APS Linear is integrated as part of tropospheric correction methods in the processing workflow.

+### About KorrAI
+KorrAI is a geospatial intelligence company leveraging satellite imagery and AI to monitor land-based risks like ground deformation and flooding.
+Its solutions support infrastructure planning, environmental monitoring, and risk mitigation across industries.

 ### How to run pyStaMPS.
 1. Update the params in input.json
     ```